top of page

 Biography

-Born in Athens (Greece), Nicholas Papadimitriou is an interdisciplinary musician active as an organist, improviser, composer, educator and researcher.
+Born in Athens, Greece, Nicholas Papadimitriou is an interdisciplintary musician active as an organist, improviser, composer and educator.

-Since 2016 he has been the student-assistant for the subject of General Music Theory at the Conservatorium van Amsterdam.
+He also instructs piano and music theory at Platform C in Amstelveen.
+From 2016 to 2019, he served as a student-assistant for the subject General Music Theory at the Conservatorium van Amsterdam.

-In the meantime, he is also writing his second teaching method ‘The Game of Tones’; an innovative approach to non-stylistic improvisation.
+He is currently developing his teaching method, 'The Game of Tones', which offers an innovative approach to non-stylistic improvisation.

 Nicholas studied organ at the Conservatorium van Amsterdam under the guidance of Jacques van Oortmerssen, Pieter van Dijk, and Matthias Havinga.
 In this time, he also attended numerous masterclasses with Louis Robilliard.

 During his Master’s degree, he focused on exploring improvisation from new angles; both from a performing as well as a pedagogical perspective.
-There he established an extensive research project dedicated to the development of modern teaching methods that promote the concept of creative music-making.
+There he established an extensive research project dedicated to the development of modern teaching methods that promote creative music-making.

-Previously, in the period 2009-2012, Nicholas had studied piano and music theory at the Philippos Nakas Conservatory in Athens.
-For the latter, he graduated with a distinction.
+Prior to his studies in Amsterdam, Nicholas pursued piano and music theory at the Philippos Nakas Conservatory in Athens.

 bottom of page